vacp2p/rfc/mdf.md

 This field contains a list of a messages previously sent or received by a node in a specific group id.
 This helps establish ordering by creating a Directed Acyclic Graph (DAG)<sup>1</sup>.
 The number of messages and layers (simply parents or ancestors) included in the field SHOULD be determined by the application, the messages MUST be ordered from latest to oldest sent or received.

+By establishing a DAG this field provides casual consistency for all messages within a specific group id, not limited to a single sender.

 ### Configurational Fields

 Below are a list of the configurational flags and how they modify node behavior.